sghoweri/ascmats.github.io/usingHAui.md

 <img src="images/HA_UI_binary.png" width="600">

-This component is as simple as it gets, it just shows when the mat has been triggered to on or off.
+This component is as simple as it gets, it just shows when the mat has been triggered on or off.
 This is most likely the entity you will use to trigger your HA automations.

 ### Dropdown Sensitivity